 Lung diseases like Emphysema were previously known to exclusively for smokers.
-Emphysema is damage of the air sacs in the lungs.
+Emphysema is damage to the air sacs in the lungs.
 It causes breathing difficulties, and our body doesn’t get enough oxygen.
 The primary cause of Emphysema is smoking.
-In the study, researchers followed the amount of lung affected by Emphysema with the help of CT scan over the research period.
-The percentage of changes in lungs by Emphysema measured 5 times on each participant.
+In the study, researchers followed the amount of lung affected by Emphysema with the help of a CT scan over the research period.
+The percentage of changes in lungs by Emphysema measured five times on each participant.

 Participants and Locations:

 Participants were between the ages of 45 to 84, and it started in 2000 and followed up to 2018.
-The research goes in 6 cites in the US: Chicago, Winston-Salem, Los Angeles, Baltimore, Saint Paul, and New York with the help of MESA, a community-based cohort study.
+The research goes into six cites in the US: Chicago, Winston-Salem, Los Angeles, Baltimore, Saint Paul, and New York with the help of MESA, a community-based cohort study.
 Over 7000 participants were followed up in the survey for a median of 10 years.

 Change of Air Pollutants over Time:

 From 2000 to 2018, on the period of research, the data shows that Particulate Matters, Oxides of Nitrogen, and black carbon decreased.
 However, the ground level Ozone increases significantly over time.

 Result: Changes in lungs affected by Emphysema:

 Emphysema increased by 0.58% per 10 years from an initial measure of 3%.
 Researchers found a meaningful connection between the changes in the ambient concentration of air pollutants and the progression of Emphysema in the lungs over the period.

 The increased percentage of Emphysema over ten years is associated with the Ozone exposure three parts per billion (ppb) higher from the first measure.

 Is air pollution equivalent to cigarette smoking?